firegloves/MemPOI/README.md

 You can find more examples in the functional tests package.

-By default `SXSSFWorkbook` is used, but these are the supported `Workbook`'s descendant:
+By default `SXSSFWorkbook` is used, but these are the supported `Workbook`'s descendants:
 - `SXSSFWorkbook`
 - `XSSFWorkbook`
 - `HSSFWorkbook`